-It still amazes me when I speak at conferences and events and I ask the audience how many self-development books they’ve read in the last 6 months.
+It still amazes me when I speak at conferences and events, and I ask the audience how many self-development books they’ve read in the last six months.
 On average less than 50% put their hand up.

-A book is jam packed with the authors life experiences, what has worked and what hasn’t.
-If you just take one idea away which is a positive reinforcement of what you are currently doing or it gives you a new way of thinking, feeling and acting then that has to be a worthy goal.
+A book is jam-packed with the author’s life experiences, what has worked, and what hasn’t.
+If you take one idea away, which is a positive reinforcement of what you are currently doing or it gives you a new way of thinking, feeling and acting, then that has to be a worthy goal.

 I am often asked which books I have come across which are worth a read and would recommend.
 So I thought I would share my recommended reading list broken down by different subject areas; personal development, business growth, sales, leadership, customer experience and skills development.
 If nothing else, I’m sure you’ll soon be looking for stocking fillers ideas, the gift of a good book is always a great present!

-If you’re not a big fan of reading then no challenge, most of the books listed are available as audio books.
+If you’re not a big fan of reading, then no challenge, most of the books listed are available as audiobooks.
 Listen to them in the car, walking or on the train.
-Listen to them in the gym or out running, or simply block out some quality time to immerse yourself and feed your mind.
+Listen to them in the gym or out running, or block out some quality time to immerse yourself and feed your mind.

 ‘A book is a gift you can open again and again’ —Garrison Keillor